CEED/libCEED/examples/navier-stokes/README.md

 ## Density Current

 This problem solves the full compressible Navier-Stokes equations, using operator composition and design of coupled solvers in the context of atmospheric modeling.
+This problem uses the formulation given in Semi-Implicit Formulations of the Navier-Stokes Equations: Application to Nonhydrostatic Atmospheric Modeling, Giraldo, Restelli, and Lauter (2010).

 The 3D compressible Navier-Stokes equations are formulated in conservation form with state variables of density, momentum density, and total energy density.